YamagutiSenior/clone_simple_notes/docs/content/getting_started/lesson_4_setting_up_and_configuring_the_security_scanners_and_policies/_index.md

 ### Dynamic Security Scanners

 Dynamic scanners examine the running application, and send requests in order to find vulnerabilities within the system.
-Dynamic scanners are not aware of the underlying code, and perform request on a block-box.
+Dynamic scanners are not aware of the underlying code, and perform requests blindly to the application.

 {{< hint info >}}
 **Note:** Since **requests** are sent to the application and **responses** are received, they are included along with the same data as static scanners (listed above).
 You can download Postman specs in order to replicate the **requests**, which is useful for manual testing.